Letting Go: The Pathway of Surrender by David R. Hawkins

-The good news is there is a solution for this, and it’s so basic, and you will want to throw something at me for mentioning it –
+The good news is there is a solution for this, and it’s so basic that you will want to throw something at me for mentioning it –

 –It’s consistency in your communication and marketing–

-So simple, the more consistent you are in your communicating to your audience, the more they trust you, and the more likely they are to take action when you give them an offer.
+So simple, the more consistent you communicate with your audience, the more they trust you, and the more likely they are to take action when you offer them.

-Also, keep in mind the other obvious factors – you also have to give valuable content, and really authentically connect with your audience, and have integrity.
+Also, keep in mind the other obvious factors – you must give valuable content, authentically connect with your audience, and have integrity.